Thinking Of Buying A DTG Printer? Here Are 5 Reasons Why You Shouldn’t Get One

 5. Hard To Scale Business

-With the high cost of equipment, ink, labor, and customer acquisition makes it hard to scale and it is a huge risk for a fledgling business to take on.
+With the high cost of equipment, consumables, labor, and customer acquisition, it does become tricky to scale your DTG business.
+It can be a huge financial risk for a fledgling business to take on, especially if there’s uncertainty in your future customer base and the expectations from the services your shop provides (among other things).

 000 3 1

-Slow production time means that labor will be a significant factor in determining how much business you can generate on your first DTG machine.
-To increase production speed, you may consider buying another DTG machine or hiring more employees to help you work around the clock to keep up.
+DTG’s slow production time means that labor will be a significant factor in determining how much revenue you can generate with your first DTG machine.
+To increase production speed, you may consider buying another DTG machine or hiring more employees to help you work around the clock to keep up with demand.
+Purchasing new equipment is the most logical way to boost productivity, but it does come with a hefty price tag.
+You’ll need to make sure your financials are in a strong position before you can actively think about expanding.

 Customer acquisition will also be difficult.
-Unless you already have your own brand and have a customer base that can cover your costs on the go, you are going to find yourself split between generating sales outside and running your DTG business while also staying competitive.
+Unless you already have your own brand and have a wide customer base with sufficient demand to cover your costs, you are going to find yourself split between generating sales outside and running your DTG business while also staying competitive.

 Plus, your production distribution will be uneven throughout the year.
 There are weeks where you will not have any orders coming in, and then suddenly you have eight high-volume jobs that need to be done by the end of the week.
-It is just how business works in this industry.
+It’s just how business works in this fast-moving industry.

 Conclusion

-But if you already have an established print-on-demand, low-volume customers that can cover your high costs, or you are looking for a DTG machine to supplement your printing/design business, you can reap the benefits of owning a DTG machine.
+However, if you already have an established print-on-demand business, with a low volume of customers needing small print runs which can cover your overall costs, or if you’re looking for a DTG machine to supplement your existing printing/design business, you can reap the benefits of owning a DTG machine.
+It’ll still take time to get it right, but you’re in a much better position to work with DTG printing than if you were just starting.